tomasmihalyi/living-spec-power/steering/spec-orchestration.md

 # Spec Orchestration Guide

-How Kiro manages the relationship between Living Specs and Kiro Specs, and when to suggest each approach.
+How Kiro manages the relationship between Living Specs and Kiro Specs based on user choice.

 ## The Two-Level Architecture